netcrest/pado/pado-deployment/src/main/resources/bin_sh/grids/README_GRIDS.txt

 In this example, a single, child-less grid is configured with 3 sites and 2 servers per site.

 mygrid - This is an orphan grid that has neither parent nor child grids.
 It is a stand-alone data grid that can join another grid as a child grid if that grid provides access rights to this grid.
-Run bin_sh/client/temporal to bulk-load temporal data into the account, account_detail, bank, position, and portfolio paths as follows:
+Run bin_sh/client/temporal to bulk-load temporal mock data into the account, account_detail, bank, position, and portfolio paths as follows:

    > cd bin_sh/client/temporal
    > ./temporal -all